fede12345678/Portfolio_Federico_Garcia_Schiro/Portfolio/portfolio-project/README.md

 The portfolio includes the following sections:

-- **Welcome Message**: A brief introduction with a photo and the name "Federico Garcia Schiro."
+- **Welcome Message**: A brief introduction with a photo and the my name.
 - **About Me**: A section detailing personal background and experiences.
 - **Projects**: A showcase of various projects completed.
 - **Skills**: A list of technical skills and proficiencies.